princeton-nlp/SWE-agent/README.md

 > In the meantime, simply use Docker (see above).
 > If you want the latest version, you can also build your own `swe-agent-run`
 > container with the `Dockerfile` at the root of this repository by running
-> `docker built -t sweagent/swe-agent-run:latest .`
+> `docker build -t sweagent/swe-agent-run:latest .`

 ### 🔑 Add your API keys/tokens